SAP-samples/cxii-shopping-assistant-ui-component/cxai-assistant-angular-lib/README.md

       },
     }),
 ```
-Inside component inject `AssistantTokenContext` - see `AssistantProductReference` component for an example.
+Inside component inject `AssistantTokenContext` - see `AssistantProductReference` or `AssistantOrderReferenceComponent` for an example.

 ### Extend via outlets
 You can change float button appearance or add custom titlebar actions, buttons next to "send" etc. via Spartacus outlets.